7.1 Ethanol Production - General Information

 For fermentation, yeast is needed (other enzymes are used but yeast is most common), a sugar such as glucose is the carbon source, and anaerobic conditions (without oxygen) must be present.
 If you have aerobic (with oxygen) conditions, the sugar will be completely converted into CO2 with little ethanol produced.
 Other nutrients include water, a nitrogen source, and micronutrients.

-The International Energy Agency (IEA) predicts that ethanol will constitute two-thirds of the global growth in conventional biofuels with biodiesel and hydrotreated vegetable oil accounting the remaining part (2018-2023).
+The International Energy Agency (IEA) predicts that ethanol will constitute two-thirds of the global growth in conventional biofuels with biodiesel and hydrotreated vegetable oil accounting for the remaining part (2018-2023).
 Global ethanol production is estimated to increase by 14% from about 120 bln L in 2017 to approximately 131 bln L by 2027 (Figure 7.1).
-Brazil will accomodate fifty per cent of this increase and will be used to fill in the domestic demand (OECD/FAO (2018), “OECD-FAO Agricultural Outlook”).
+Brazil will accommodate fifty percent of this increase and will be used to fill in the domestic demand (OECD/FAO (2018), “OECD-FAO Agricultural Outlook”).

 Figure 7.3a shows the growth of sugarcane in the world, in tropical or temperate regions.
 Sugar beet production in Europe is the other source of sugar for ethanol.
 It is grown in more northern regions than sugarcane, primarily in Europe and a small amount in the US.
 Figure 7.3b shows the growth of sugar beets in the world.